 Furthermore, there are established products available which do not require applying any chemicals directly onto your skin and consequently, do not pose a threat of causing your skin any harm.
 From mosquito bands and fabric bracelets to repellent patches, products exist which not only safeguard you from mosquitoes but can help to keep you protected for longer.

 While it’s also true that no single solution can guarantee a 100% prevention from insect bites, different insect repellent products can have better results in various circumstances.
 However, using a combination of contact and non-contact products can further help to shield you from attack, but when using spray or lotion remedies, it’s always best to read the label thoroughly.

 Try TravPack's Spray-Free Mosquito Repellent Bands!

-The DEET-free bracelets have been designed as an eco-friendly option to ensure that your aren’t harmed and can remain protected from insects outside.
+Another natural bug repellent that is available through ESN Products is the Fabric mosquito bands.
+The DEET-free bracelets have been designed as an eco-friendly option to ensure that you aren’t harmed and can remain protected from insects outside.
 Visit our shop today to learn more!